 It was found that the controller did not advise the pilot of the pertinent information on observed weather areas displayed on his radarscope.

 Understanding ATC's weather capabilities is imperative when trying to navigate through severe weather.
 They cannot always see what you're flying in, and may assume that you have in-flight weather technology on board.
 The ultimate responsibility to obtain all pertinent weather information (in-flight and on the ground) falls to the pilot in command; always ask ATC if you are unsure of the weather ahead of you.

-For more information about how ATC can help during severe weather, take the AOPA Air Safety Foundation's online Thunderstorms: A Case Study minicourse.
+For more information about how ATC can help during severe weather, take the AOPA Air Safety Institute's online course Weather Wise: Thunderstorms and ATC.

 Accident reports can be found in ASI's accident database.